Outdoor destinations and recreation

 Winter Hikes

-The Winter season has it's own wonders that merit braving the cold.
+The Winter season has its own wonders that merit braving the cold.
 In fact there are intrepid hikers that don't take to the trails until the branches are bare, in search of vistas from ice formations to sun glistening on a freshly fallen snow.

 Worthington State Forest